Content Marketing Strategy: How To Build For Your Business

 Identify and Allocate Resources

-Now that you know what type of content you are planning to create, who it is for, and where you plan to share it, it is vital to ensure you have everything you need to deliver your content marketing strategy.
+Now that you know what type of content you plan to create, who it is for, and where you plan to share it, ensuring you have everything you need to deliver your content marketing strategy is vital.
 That involves answering questions like:

 • Who oversees producing and maintaining content?